Calvin Valentine: Casting

-Character development
+Development

 Personality and identity

 Calvin first appeared as an honest, kind-hearted policeman.
 However, in 2008, the character of Calvin began to change, when his younger sister Sasha Valentine (Nathalie Emmanuel) began buying drugs from Nige Foster (Sam Townend), who Calvin ultimately ended up believing he had killed.
 Whittle, speaking to Digital Spy, said, "He was at his lowest ebb.
 Everyone forgets that he's only 22 and he's had to look after his family.
 He's still just a kid himself and everything piles up on him.
 He just doesn't know what to do any more.
 Sasha was on the drugs and then she came off them.
 Calvin was making an extra effort with her and there was no reason for her to go back to them.
 He didn't understand why she went back to the drugs after all his efforts.
 When he caught her 'self-harming' — or what Calvin thought was self-harming — he didn't want her to go through the ordeal, so he went to get her drugs."

 Calvin then began dodgy dealings for Warren, including drugs.
 Whittle, speaking to Digital Spy, said, "Calvin and Warren have always been these stags who have locked horns – good versus evil, battling for the two years we've been on the show together.
 Warren's going to start corrupting Calvin a little bit.
 Calvin's been on the moral side for two years and it's not really done anything for him.
 He's lost the girl, the baby, friends and family.
 Whereas Warren's been wheeling and dealing and he's got the girl, the club, the money, the car… Let's just say Warren leads Calvin astray a little and they're going to become allies."